YaroslavSnarski/NLP-Spacy/README.md

 # Information Extraction (NLP) in Social Sciences
-This is a code from my workshop at the Data Analysis for Politics and Society | HSE SPb
+This is a code from my workshop at the Data Analysis for Politics and Society's Winter School | HSE SPb